gtrixic/lets-meat-up/README.md

 **Start Up (Main Page & Sign-up/Login Page)**

-The app first opens the main page with a display of the logo for 5 seconds, before transitioning to the Sign-up or Login Selection page with the use Intent and Handler.postDelayed.
+The app first opens to the main page, which displays the logo for 5 seconds before transitioning to the Sign-up or Login Selection page with the use Intent and Handler.postDelayed.

-In the Sign-up or Login Selection page, users are able to choose if they wish to create an account or log in to their already made account using Intent.
+In the Sign-up or Login Selection page, users can choose between creating a new account or logging in to an existing account using Intent.

-“Let’s Get Started” is an ImageButton while “I Have An Account” is a Button.
+“Let’s Get Started” is an ImageButton, while the “I Have An Account” is a Button.

 ![](https://lh3.googleusercontent.com/BoI1UfoVfktp-dAJEZJS0W8QxyxJBsJ4PZgNQXKBfrxIZ4wZIRVr9yIRyDBP_-NcMzznDwY3GNCsnDeTLGQkimaRcQLOiEt9n0QqEVKW)
 ![](https://lh6.googleusercontent.com/ppLCzODoyTrK08Q728HKbgu2EMgmxQlWnOY5aH5WUUp2Cs_okbpEGH2cTcuVc5iEuijEUCT136KZALwW4LVebDDvVvMSgXaq84q4-vHt)